Jodmaster/Procedural-City-Generator/README.txt

 ===============================

+This repository contains builds for those interested in trying the generator without needing to install unity, please note that as of 15/12/2024 the build does not provide the full functionality of the generator as found in the unity editor as this is in active development.

+This Project was created in Unity version 2022.3.14f1

 Installation :

-This folder contains all the unity files needed for use

 - Extract the contents of this folder
-- Open the unity hub
+- Open the Unity Hub
-- click the arrow next to the open button
+- Select Add > Add project from disk
-- select add project from disk, and navigate to the unzipped folder
+- navigate to the unzipped folder
 - select the folder and click add in the bottom left
 - the project can now be opened through the unity hub

-- Once the project is opened navigate to the scenes folder and open the demo scene
+- Once the project is opened navigate to the scenes folder and open the S_Generator scene
-- select the citygenerator object in the heirarchy, parameters should appear on the right of the screen in the inspector
+- select the City_Generator object in the heirarchy, parameters should appear on the right of the screen in the inspector.